ahmet-ceng/Digit_Recognition/README.md

   Each member have contributed to every task, we didn't divided the project between each other because without the subject integritiy it is not possible to complete a task.
 Also we all live in same place (kötekli) and we didn't have to use any program to communicate from long distances.
 We meet up and did the assignment togetger.

 # Structure:
+Digit Recognition
   -evaluateModel.py  -To evaluate our model.h5.
   -model.h5          -Model we created in saveModel.py
   -saveModel.py      -Preprocess the data and creates te model -predictGUI.py     -GUI to predict handwritten digits

+Report tex
+  -main.tex          -Tex file of the report
+  -png images        -Images used in report

+Report.pdf           -pdf of the report

+requirement.txt      -requirements for program to work

 # Usage:
   To use application, simply run predictGUI.py.